yunuskorkmaz/docs.tr-tr/docs/csharp/programming-guide/concepts/linq/how-to-list-all-nodes-in-a-tree.md

 </Root>
 ```

- <span data-ttu-id="e7390-117">Aşağıda, XPath ifadeleri olarak ifade edilen Yukarıdaki XML ağacındaki düğümlerin listesi verilmiştir:</span><span class="sxs-lookup"><span data-stu-id="e7390-117">The following is the list of nodes in the above XML tree, expressed as XPath expressions:</span></span>
+ <span data-ttu-id="a364f-117">Yukarıdaki XML ağacında XPath ifadeleri olarak ifade edilen düğümlerin listesi aşağıda veda eder:</span><span class="sxs-lookup"><span data-stu-id="a364f-117">The following is the list of nodes in the above XML tree, expressed as XPath expressions:</span></span>

 ```text
 /processing-instruction()